fair-search/fairsearch-deltr-for-elasticsearch/README.md

 ```

 This will (re)index the `JSON` files under the folder `/data/candidates` in an index named `resumes`.

+Later, at any point, you can add the real documents over which you want to search using the trained ranking model.
+Those documents do not need to be in the same index, most commonly they will be in a different index.

 ### Setup the features